 For example, bacteria may become deposited in one or more joints in a person who has pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
 Often, pneumonia is the final... read more (a lung infection) or sepsis Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
 Septic shock is life-threatening low blood pressure ... read more (a bloodstream infection), resulting in infectious arthritis.

 Chronic infectious arthritis is usually caused by Mycobacterium tuberculosis (the main cause of tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more ), fungi, or bacteria.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more ), fungi, or bacteria.

 Risk factors for chronic infectious arthritis include

 A suppressed immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
-Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more (due to cancer or use of drugs that suppress the immune system Secondary immunodeficiency disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
-Immunodeficiency... read more )
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more (due to cancer or use of drugs that suppress the immune system Secondary immunodeficiency disorders )